California’s Felon With a Firearm Law

 Note that this is not a comprehensive list of items that are considered firearms in California.
 There are also some items that closely resemble firearms that do not meet this definition.
 BB guns and pellet guns, for example, are not considered firearms.

 Individuals with a felony conviction are not allowed to own any firearms.
-This applies even if the firearm is not loaded while it is in their possession.
-This regulation also applies to firearms that do not work.
-Possession of a broken gun is still against the law in California.
+This applies even if the weapon is not loaded while in their possession.
+This regulation also applies to guns that do not work.
+Possession of a broken firearm is still against the law in California.

 Kinds of “Possession” in the State of California

-Convicted felons are not allowed to “possess” firearms in the state of California.
+Convicted felons are not allowed to “possess” firearms in California.
 The state defines two distinct types of possession.
-Individuals can face criminal charges if they have:
+Individuals can face criminal charges if they have either actual or constructive possession of a gun.

 Actual Possession of a Firearm